Basic Approach to Corporate Governance

 1. Basic Structure of Corporate Governance and Reasons for Adoption

-The Company has supervised management through an Audit & Supervisory Board comprised exclusively of Outside Audit & Supervisory Board Members.
-Additionally, in order to separate the supervisory and executive roles of management, the Company has adopted an Executive Officer System by which the Board has retained the responsibility for management decision-making and supervision, while Executive Officers have been made responsible for the executive functions.
+The Company has adopted a company with an Audit & Supervisory Board structure, in which highly independent Audit & Supervisory Board Members provide auditing functions in order to improve the transparency of the Company’s management and ensure its appropriateness, efficiency, fairness, and soundness.
+The Company has supervised management through an Audit & Supervisory Board, where a majority of the members are Outside Audit & Supervisory Board Members.
+Additionally, in order to separate the supervisory and executive roles of management, the Company has adopted an Executive Officer System in which the Board retains responsibility for management decision-making and supervision, while Executive Officers are responsible for executive functions.

 2. Corporate Organization